nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 One Tag allowed.
 Tag provided must be alphanumerical.

-Application: Used to find tasks that are similar in nature.
+Application: Used to find tasks that tend to have the same tags due to similarities between them.

 Format: `findTag KEYWORD`